Business and Professional/Public Service

 Why Study Paralegal Studies?

-The US Department of Labor website states that employment of paralegals and legal assistants is projected to grow 28% between 2008 and 2018, much faster than the average for all occupations, and they regularly rank the paralegal field as one of the fastest growing in the nation.
+The U.S. Department of Labor website states that employment of paralegals and legal assistants is projected to grow 28 percent between 2008 and 2018, much faster than the average for all occupations, and the paralegal field is regularly ranked as one of the fastest growing in the nation.
 Paralegals work in many different areas of law, including: litigation, family law, real estate, criminal law, corporations and partnerships, bankruptcy, environmental law and intellectual property, among others.

 - Legal Research & Writing